To learn more, check out this white paper on analytical optimization in anyLogistix.

 Simulation is often used as the next stage in the planning process after the analytical optimization.
 The experiments you run with the simulation model give valuable insights on how your supply chain operates in certain conditions.
 Unlike with optimization, here you aren’t trying to find an optimal solution out of multiple combinations.
 You only simulate certain what-if scenarios to check assumptions.

-In short, while analytical methods describe the logistics network system as flows between facilities, simulation modeling employs the real logic of their interconnections.
+While analytical methods describe the logistics network system as flows between facilities, simulation modeling employs the real logic of their interconnections.

 Some of the challenges that can be resolved using dynamic simulation:

-More about challenges that analytical optimization and dynamic simulation resolve >>
+Check out our white paper on challenges that analytical optimization and dynamic simulation resolve.

 anyLogistix is a tool that combines both analytical optimization and dynamic simulation.
 How can you use these techniques together?
 There are several ways.